MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/update-extension.md

 1. After the `Status` column displays `In the store`, your extension update is available on the Microsoft Edge Add-ons website.

-After your extension has been created initially, you can update your extension by [Using the Microsoft Edge Add-ons REST API](./api/using-addons-api.md).
+After your extension has been created initially, you can update your extension by [Using the Microsoft Edge Add-ons Update REST API](./api/using-addons-api.md).

 <!-- ====================================================================== -->